This post contains the top new features of LibreOffice 7.4 across Writer, Calc, Impress and other core modules.

 That’s not all.
 LibreOffice 7.4 also brings a huge set of filters (export and import) for Microsoft Office 365 file types, extended PDF export options (such as a sign) via command line, updated language support and API changes.

-You can download the development version of LibreOffice 7.4 using the respective links and help to test.
+You can download the LibreOffice 7.4 installer using the respective links (language English) for a fresh installation.

 - RPM Package for Fedora and related distributions